rubys/whimsy-board-agenda-nodejs/docs/walkthrough/add-comment.md

 the button.

 Implementing such a form requires a large number of `<div>` elements.
-The board agenda tool implements a `ModalDialog` component that helps with this.
+The board agenda tool provides a `ModalDialog` component that helps with this.
 Instead of separating things into a header, body, and footer and quadruple (or more!) wrapping each in `<div>` elements, one merely defines a list of elements, and `ModalDialog` will place the header